Please enter your username and password to logon to the member pages

 Menorca, Walks, Birds & Flowers

 Menorca, Walks, Birds & Flowers OverviewMenorca, Island Walks for Birds, Flowers & Prehistoric Taulas is a gently paced walking tour of this lovely small island, focused on spring wildflowers (especially orchids), bird watching & prehistoric monuments.
-Running 2 - 9 May 2020, a maximum of 14 guests stay in 1 exceptional historic hotel and enjoy superb cuisine and wines.
+Running 30 Apr - 7 May 2022, a maximum of 14 guests stay in a exceptional historic hotel and enjoy superb cuisine and wines.

 “Poc a poc”, slowly, slowly, say Menorquins, describing the way of life on the quietest of the Balearic islands.
 The wonderfully green landscape is a patchwork of dry stone-wall enclosed fields, open heaths, stands of umbrella pines, deep limestone gorges and deserted sandy coves.
 The lack of development has led to UNESCO declaring the whole island a Biosphere Reserve.
 As a result, flowers (including many orchids and endemics) are everywhere in spring, migrant birds pass through in large numbers and the resident birds include blue rock thrush, red kites, Egyptian vultures and Booted eagles.